jamorin/Sonarr.bundle/README.md

 ## Supports:
 - View your TV shows, calendar (current week), queue, missing episodes, and history
-- Add new series to your collection
+- Add new series to your collection (Currently not possible as the newest plex clients hide this field after the massive redesign)
 - Search, delete, and update existing shows, seasons, or episodes.

 ## Install